ArulselvanMadhavan/haskell-first-principles/chapter26/README.md

 liftIO :: IO a -> StateT s (ReaderT r IO) a liftIO :: IO a -> ExceptT e (StateT s (ReaderT r IO)) a
 ```

+### Transform only if you have to
+1. Most of the time you can get by with `liftIO` and plain `IO` actions, functions, `Maybe` values.
+2. Do the simplest thing first